-In a drug detox program, weaning your body off a drug(s) is only one part of the process.
+In a drug rehab program, weaning your body off a drug(s) is only one part of the process.
 The rest is learning to understand the nature of your addiction.
 This is often essential to prevent you from returning to your old habits when you leave the treatment facility.
 Similar comments apply to alcohol detox programs.
 Here are three of the key skills you will learn.

 How to manage your life to avoid relapsing